atdd-bdd/GherkinExecutorForJava/README.md

 ### Your Project
 OK, the proof is in the pudding.
 Let's apply GherkinExecutor to your  problem.
 #### Setup
 First, the setup.
 Create a package "gherkintranslator" in your project.
 Copy the Translate file from the GherkinExecutor source to your project.
 If you wish, you could move the Configuration class into a different file in the gherkinexecutor package.
 Check to make sure that this value is false.
 ```
 public static final boolean inTest = false;  // switch to true for development of Translator
 ```
 If it is set true, then a `fail("Need to implement")`statement will not be in the glue files and all tests will pass.
 This is used for running tests on GherkinExectuor itself.

 Copy one of the files (say simple_test.feature) into the test directory.
 It is specified by the Configuration value.
 If you want to use a different directory, then change this value.
 ```
 public static final String featureSubDirectory = "src/test/java/";
 ```
-GherkinExecutor will search for all feature files in the directory tree starting with:
+GherkinExecutor can search for all feature files in the directory tree starting with:
 ```
        public static final String startingFeatureDirectory = featureSubDirectory;
         // where the directory tree of features is to be found.